idyle/web/README.md

 ### Environment Variables

-The following enviornment variables are required to start the application.
+The following enviornment variables are required to start the website.
 This sensitive information is only accesible with internal authorization.

 ```
 REACT_APP_API_KEY=